taih304/Linux-Shell/Platforms interaction/AWS/Greengrass/README.md

 **Greengrass client device** is an AWS IoT thing as a device that connects to and communicates with a Greengrass core device over MQTT. **Greengrass client device** can be a MCU like ESP8266, ESP32.

 **AWS IoT thing group** is a group of Greengrass core devices which helps create and manage Greengrass multiple core devices.
+## Greengrass component
 **Greengrass component**: A component is a software module that runs on AWS IoT Greengrass core devices.
 A Greengrass component can runs locally on a core devices and be deploy to Greengrass.

+**Greengrass nucleus component** (**aws.greengrass.Nucleus**) is a **mandatory** and **built-in component** and the **minimum requirement to run the AWS IoT Greengrass Core software on a device**.
+You can configure this component to customize and update your AWS IoT Greengrass Core software remotely.
+Deploy this component to configure settings such as proxy, device role, and AWS IoT thing configuration on your core devices.
+The Greengrass nucleus component facilitates communication between AWS IoT Greengrass components locally on an individual device.

+**Greengrass CLI component** (**aws.greengrass.Cli**) is a **built-in component** which provides a local command-line interface that you can use on core devices to develop and debug components locally.

+## Implement of Greengrass component
 **Recipes**: Every component contains a recipe file, which defines its metadata.
 The recipe also specifies the component's configuration parameters, component dependencies, lifecycle, and platform compatibility.
 The component lifecycle defines the commands that install, run, and shut down the component.
 Recipes are define in JSON or YAML format.

 **Artifacts**: Components can have any number of artifacts, which are component binaries.
 Artifacts can include scripts, source code, compiled code/binaries, static resources, and any other files that a component consumes.
 Components can also consume artifacts from component dependencies.